Starchy foods and carbohydrates

 Pasta in your diet

-Wholewheat or wholegrain are healthier alternatives to ordinary pasta, as they contain more fibre.
-We digest wholegrain foods more slowly, so they can help us feel full for longer.
+Wholewheat or wholegrain are healthier than ordinary pasta, as they contain more fibre.
+We digest wholegrain foods slower than refined grains, so they can help us feel full for longer.

 Dried pasta can be stored in a cupboard and typically has a long shelf life, while fresh pasta will need to be refrigerated and has a shorter lifespan.